 Introduction: Wood Burning 101 - Techniques and Tricks

 This tutorial will give you a nice compilation of techniques and tricks for wood burning in any level of detail.
-As someone who loves drawing, I was fascinated by how easily I could transfer those skills into wood and finally make 3D art.
+As someone who loves drawing, I was fascinated by how easily I could transfer those skills into woodburning and finally make 3D art.
 Since now I have some experience in the subject, it's time to teach whatever I can!

 This instructable was made for the Burn It! contest, since it will talk about burning 100% of the time.
 Let's get started!